830th Bombardment Squadron

 The 830th Bombardment Squadron is an inactive United States Air Force unit.
-Its last assignment was with 509th Bombardment Wing at Pease Air Force Base, New Hampshire.
+Its last assignment was with the 509th Bombardment Wing at Pease Air Force Base, New Hampshire.
 It was active during World War II in the Mediterranean Theater of Operations as a Consolidated B-24 Liberator unit, where it participated in the strategic bombing campaign against Germany.
 It earned a Distinguished Unit Citation.
 Following V-E Day, the squadron returned to the United States and began training with the Boeing B-29 Superfortress at Smoky Hill Army Air Field, Kansas.
-When its parent group inactivated in 1946, it moved to Roswell Army Air Field, New Mexico, where it joined the United States' first nuclear capable unit, the 509th Composite Group.
+When its parent group was inactivated in 1946, it moved to Roswell Army Air Field, New Mexico, where it joined the United States' first nuclear-capable unit, the 509th Composite Group.
 The squadron remained part of the 509th until it was inactivated when the wing converted to the Boeing B-52 Stratofortress.

 History

 World War II

 The squadron was activated at Fairmont Army Air Field, Nebraska as one of the four that made up the 485th Bombardment Group.
 It trained with Consolidated B-24 Liberators until March 1944, when it deployed to the Mediterranean Theater of Operations.
 The squadron's ground echelon arrived at its base at Venosa Airfield, Italy in April, but when the air echelon arrived in theater, it remained in Tunisia for additional training.